ThatXliner/aioudp/docs/faq.rst

 `library called websockets <https://websockets.readthedocs.io/en/stable/>`_.
 It has a similar API to this library.
 In fact, this library's API was inspired by the websockets library.

+Otherwise, if you know what you're doing, just `.encode <https://docs.python.org/3/library/stdtypes.html#str.encode>`_ your strings.

 .. _faq-it-hangs:

 Why is my code hanging?